 How Is Alzheimer's Disease Treated?

-Alzheimer’s is a complex disease with multiple components to it, and the treatment of Alzheimer’s disease is also multi-faceted.
-There is no cure for the disease, and there is no treatment that will help stop or get rid of the symptoms, or even slow progression of the disease.
-Instead, the aims of treatment are to help patients maintain their cognitive functioning, manage behavioral symptoms, and alleviate some of the symptoms that may be most bothersome and impairing quality of life.1
+Alzheimer's is a complex disease with multiple components, and the treatment of Alzheimer's disease is also multi-faceted.
+There is no cure for the disease, and there is no treatment that will help stop or get rid of the symptoms or even slow the progression of the disease.
+Instead, treatment aims to help patients maintain their cognitive functioning, manage behavioral symptoms, and alleviate some of the symptoms that may be most bothersome and impair quality of life.1

-Treatment often depends on the stage of Alzheimer’s a patient is in and the accompanying symptoms.
-Since symptoms can change over time, as well as vary in severity, treatment plans may shift or remain a fluid work-in-progress.
-This is why it’s helpful for people with Alzheimer’s disease to have attuned caregivers and see the doctor regularly for check-ups.
+Treatment often depends on the stage of Alzheimer's a patient is in and the accompanying symptoms.
+Since symptoms can change over time and vary in severity, treatment plans may shift or remain a fluid work-in-progress.
+This is why it's helpful for people with Alzheimer's disease to have attuned caregivers and see the doctor regularly for check-ups.
 Treatment can include medications for memory, behavior, or mood; and non-drug treatments for behavior.